FrenchCisco/RATel/README.md

 I decided to create this project to improve my C++ skills, to learn new notions I didn't know and to learn English.
 I intend to maintain and improve the project continuously by adding new features.
 ---
+## informations
+If you are interested in the development of my RATel project and would like to contribute to it, please contact me by email (juanrubio.dev@gmail.com).
+If you have any ideas for features, code improvements or bugs, you can leave me a issues.
+---
+## Disclaimer:
+The use of this software on any device that is not yours is prohibited.
+If you use RATel on a machine that does not belong to you, I will in no way be responsible for your actions.